Skip to main content

 Written by Monique Clark

-Reduce number of credits used in an SMS by shortening your links, but avoid using a free link shortening service as these can trigger SMS carrier spam filters and result in your SMS being blocked.
-Here's how to use your own website domain to create shorter links.
+Reduce number of credits used in an SMS by shortening your links, but avoid using a free or unbranded link shortening service as these can trigger SMS carrier spam filters and result in your SMS being blocked.
+Here's how to use your own website domain to create shorter links that you can still track.

 Creating branded short links for SMS campaigns

-The solution?
-Create your own short links using your business domain.
-Not only does this improve SMS deliverability, but it also builds trust with your patients as they'll recognise your brand in the link.
+You can create your own short links using your business domain.
+Not only does this improve SMS deliverability, but it also builds trust with your recipients as they'll recognise your brand in the link and be more likely to click it.

 Example of a shortened link:

-If linking to a special offer in Cliniko's online bookings, the URL is very long.
-You can make it much shorter so that:
+If linking to a special offer in Cliniko's online bookings (which has a very long URL), you can make it much shorter so that:

 While it may not be quite as short as a third-party link shortener, it's still much shorter than a full Cliniko booking URL, and significantly more reliable for SMS delivery.